pujan9988/CS50-AI/README.md

 ---

 > "AI isn't a magic.
-It's just math, models, and a lot of data"
+It's just math, models, and a lot of data."

-Happy Coding! 🧠💻